hozongsien/lung-ct-classifier/README.md

 # Approach Summary

 1. The images are first enhanced using a technique called Contrast Limited Adaptive Histogram Equalization (CLAHE) to improve contrast of the CT scans.
-2. Data augmentation techniques, random fips and rotations are used to improve diversity of the small dataset
+2. Data augmentation techniques, random flips and rotations are used to improve diversity of the small dataset
 3. Each of the 3 models (MobileNetV2, Xception and ResNet152V2) are pretrained on the imagenet dataset and used as feature extractors.
 The models are then fine tuned by unfreezing some layers.
 4. K-fold cross validation is used to select the best hyperparameters for each model which are then used to train a soft voting ensemble model.